IntersysConsulting/scala-essentials-nanodegree/slides/reveal.js/CONTRIBUTING.md

 ### Personal Support
-If you have personal support or setup questions the best place to ask those are [StackOverflow](http://stackoverflow.com/questions/tagged/reveal.js).
+If you need personal support or setup questions the best place to ask those are [StackOverflow](http://stackoverflow.com/questions/tagged/reveal.js).

 ### Bug Reports